leoemaxie/alx-higher_level_programming/README.md

 -   Python Object Relational Mapping: Mapping SQL queries into Python object.
 This is housed in the [0x0F-python-object_relational_mapping](/0x0F-python-object_relational_mapping) directory.

+-   Network #0: Networking in Python part 1.
+This is housed in the [0x11-python-network_0](/0x11-python-network_0) directory.

+-   Network #1: Networking in Python part 2.
+This is housed in the [0x11-python-network_1](/0x11-python-network_1) directory.

 ## SQL

 -   SQL Introduction: An introduction to database querying with sql.
 This is housed in the [0x0D-SQL_introduction](/0x0D-SQL_introduction) directory.